Phil Dyson, Chair

 James has been involved in fandom and conventions since the early 1990s.
 He has helped organise many conventions in Ireland and abroad, including Octocon, P-Con, Shamrokon (Eurocon), Eastercons and Worldcons.
 He has also been involved in fanzines, fan clubs and fan funds.
 He is also a fan of LEGO and will attempt to include it in convention programmes at every opportunity.

 Emma Kalson (she/they), Communications

-Emma attended Nineworlds, and produced publications for Ytterbium, which was her first Eastercon.
-Since then, she’s become involved in the Glasgow in 2024 Worldcon bid and now Reclamation.
-When not wearing her cat ears at conventions, she runs Fudoki Magazine, has multiple pieces of flash fiction published and has just completed her first novella.
-She also devours paperbacks faster than she can afford them, and is a web geek, lover of puns, strong tea, and has far too many unfinished crochet projects to count.
-She lives in Nottingham with her husband and a pampered rescue greyhound.
+Emma attended Nineworlds as their first con, and produced publications for Ytterbium in 2019; their first Eastercon.
+Since then, they’ve become involved in the Glasgow in 2024 Worldcon bid and now Reclamation.
+When not wearing cat ears at conventions, they run Fudoki Magazine, have multiple pieces of flash fiction published and have just completed their first novella.
+They also devour paperbacks faster than affordable, is a web geek, lover of puns, strong tea, and has far too many unfinished crochet projects to count.
+They live in Nottingham with their husband and a pampered rescue greyhound.

 Ed Fortune, Social Media